INRIA/velus/readme.md

 ## Execution from the Virtualbox image

-We provide a Virtualbox image including our development as well as Emacs/proofgeneral and CoqIDE editors.
+We provide a Virtualbox image including our development as well as the Emacs/proofgeneral editor.

 ## Local installation

 Note: this is the most efficient method for editing, compiling, and running the compiler.

-It also possible to build Vélus locally, without resorting to a Docker image.
+It also possible to build Vélus locally, without resorting to a Docker or Virtualbox image.
 Vélus has been implemented in Coq.8.4.6.
 It includes a modified version of CompCert and depends on menhir.20170101.

 To build a self-contained installation for compiling and running Vélus, we recommend installing an ad-hoc